Gold Rush: Where Was the TV Show Filmed?

 Alaskan Panhandle, Alaska

-The main focus of the mining crew in the earlier seasons of the show was Jim Nail Placer Mine, which is situated at the East bank of Porcupine Creek and is a tributary of Klehini River in the Chilkat Valley.
+The main focus of the mining crew in the earlier seasons of the show was Jim Nail Placer Mine, which is situated on the East bank of Porcupine Creek and is a tributary of Klehini River in the Chilkat Valley.
 The location was first featured in season 1 when the Hoffmans arrived at the Porcupine Creek.
-Though, the mine was unnamed during that time.
-Later in season 2, Dakota Fred Hurt purchased the creek and renamed it as Jim Nail Placer Mine.
+However, the mine was unnamed during that time.
+Later in season 2, Dakota Fred Hurt purchased the creek and renamed it Jim Nail Placer Mine.
 The mine was once again featured in season 3 as one of the locations chosen by the Dakota crew.

 On the West bank of Porcupine Creek is Big Nugget Mine.
 The location has been featured twice, once in season 2 and the other time in season 3.
 Both the times, Parker Schnabel crew used the location for mining.